Actionable Neural Representations: Grid Cells from Minimal Constraints: Constraining Representations with Representation Theory

 $\va_0$ corresponds to the trivial {\it irrep}, and we include it since we know it must be in the code to make the firing rates non-negative for all $\theta$.
 It also cleans up the constraint on the number of allowable frequencies, for even or odd $N$ we require $D < \frac{N}{2}$.
 This is because if $N$ is odd one dimension is used for the trivial {\it irrep}, the rest can be shared up amongst $\frac{N-1}{2}$ frequencies, so $D$ must be an integer smaller than $\frac{N}{2}$.
 If $N$ is even, one dimension must still be used by the trivial {\it irrep}, so $D$ can still maximally be only the largest integer smaller than $\frac{N}{2}$.

 Extending this to other groups is relatively simple, the representation is just a linear combination of the functions that appear in the {\it irrep} of the group in question, see table~\ref{table:irreps}.
-For position on a line, circle, torus, or plane, they all take the relatively simple form as in equation~\ref{eq:rep_theta}, but requiring appropriate changes from 1 to 2 dimensions, or integer to real frequencies.
-Representations of position on a sphere are slightly more complex, instead being constructed from linear combinations of groups of spherical harmonics.
+For position on a circle, line (very large circle), torus, or plane (very large torus), they all take the relatively simple form as in equation~\ref{eq:rep_theta}, but requiring appropriate changes from 1 to 2 dimensions, or integer to real frequencies.
+Representations of position on a sphere are slightly more complex, instead being constructed from linear combinations of sets of spherical harmonics.